Logarithmic potential theory and large deviation: Weighted potential theory on unbounded sets in

 Let $L(\C)$ be the set of all subharmonic functions $u$ on $\C$ with the property that We will need the following version of the domination principle, see \cite[Corollary A.2]{BL}. \begin{proposition} Let $u,v\in L(\C)$ with $u(z)-v(z)$ bounded above as $|z|\to \infty$ and suppose $I(\Delta v)<\infty$.
 If $u\leq v$ a.e.-$\Delta v$, then $u\leq v$ on $\C$. \end{proposition} Here, $\Delta v$ need not have compact support.

 We can now state a weighted version of the Bernstein-Walsh lemma with a weakly admissible weight (see \cite[Theorem III.2.1]{ST} for the case of an admissible weight).
-This will be used in section 8 to get a version for appropriate polynomials on the sphere (Theorem \ref{BW-S}). \begin{theorem} Let $K$ be a closed nonpolar subset of $\C$ and $Q$ a weakly admissible weight on $K$.
-If $p_{k}$ is a polynomial of degree at most $k$ and
+This will be used in section 8 to get a version for appropriate polynomials on the sphere (Theorem \ref{BW-S}).
+We let $\mathcal P_k(\C)$ denote the complex-valued polynomials of a complex variable of degree at most $k$. \begin{theorem} Let $K$ be a closed nonpolar subset of $\C$ and $Q$ a weakly admissible weight on $K$.
+If $p_{k}\in \mathcal P_k(\C)$ and

 then

 and

 \end{theorem} \begin{proof} The function $g:=\log(|p_{k}|/M)/k$ belongs to $L(\C)$ and